eclipse/kiso-testing/docs/examples/uds_auxiliary.rst

 |It is also possible to start and stop the tester present sender manually with the methods
 |start_tester_present_sender and stop_tester_present_sender.
-|Warning: if start_tester_present_sender is called but not stop_tester_present_sender the
-|tester present sender thread will still be running

 .. code:: python